Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 ### Level 11: Spiritual Flow

 You weave your martial arts with spiritual magic.
-When you cast a Wu Jen spell with a casting time of an Action, you can expend 2 :class-phb24-monk: **Focus Points** to cast it as a Bonus Action instead.
+When you cast a Wu Jen spell with a casting time of an Action, you can expend 2 :class-phb24-monk: **Focus Points** to cast it as a **:rsc-b: Bonus Action**{ .rsc } instead.

 Moreover, when you start your turn and are Concentrating on a spell that you cast on yourself (such as *Haste*), you gain Temporary Hit Points equal to twice the level of that spell.

 ### Level 15: Ancension of the Elements

-As a Bonus Action, you can draw all five elements into yourself to take on an Elemental Form.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can draw all five elements into yourself to take on an Elemental Form.
 You gain the following benefits:

 ***Fly Speed.*** You gain Fly Speed equals to your Speed.